 - Study abroad for free through scholarships

-WAEC subject combination (requirements) for Creative and Visual Arts
+JAMB subject combination for Creative and Visual Arts

-JAMB UTME subject combination (requirements) for Creative and Visual Arts
+The 4 JAMB subject combination for Creative and Visual Arts is:

 - Fine Art